rcghpge/capstoneproject/notebooks/Draft.md

 # notebooks

-This is a secondary README draft, blueprinting data science methodologies and filtered via artificial intellgigence to gauge its pragmatic use case in the field of data science and this body of work.
+This is a secondary README draft, blueprinting data science methodologies and filtered via artificial intelligence to gauge its pragmatic use case in the field of data science in this body of work.

 ---